GeorgZs/ID2203-GOD-Project/README.md

 # ID2203-GOD-Project - Distributed SQL DB

-Basic skeleton based on the [OmniPaxos-kv](https://github.com/haraldng/omnipaxos-kv/tree/main) library

 ![Preliminary Structure](./Images/FinalStructure.svg)

-Make sure to include .env where to connect to: see sqlx crate docs for localhost link

 # 2.1 Distributed SQL Database
 In this project, you will build a distributed SQL database, using omnipaxos to provide